-Productions with eleven (11) or more part-time or full-time employees within a given calendar year (January 1st to December 31st) are required to maintain the Occupational Safety and Health Administration (OSHA) Log of Occupational Injuries and Illnesses (OSHA No. 300A), and the Supplementary Record of Occupational Injuries and Illnesses (OSHA No. 301).1
+Productions with eleven (11) or more part-time or full-time employees within a given calendar year (January 1st to December 31st) are required to maintain the Occupational Safety and Health Administration (OSHA) Log of Occupational Injuries and Illnesses (OSHA No. 300), Summary of Occupational Injuries and Illnesses (OSHA No. 300A), and the Supplementary Record of Occupational Injuries and Illnesses (OSHA No. 301).1

-OSHA Logs are to be maintained by the Production Office Coordinator and on file in the production office.
+OSHA Logs are to be maintained by the Production Manager and on file in the production office.